Chmnx/P8-Cloud-processing/README.md

-# Treating photos in the cloud
+# Big data environment for processing photos

 ## Summary
 Objective: Recognizing automatically fruits from images with the help of VGG16 and PCA .